Age-Related Macular Degeneration (AMD)

 Injecting these medicines into the center of the eye helps reduce the prominence of actively growing blood vessels in the outer retina.
 This in turn can reduce the risk of further vision loss and in some patients, actually improve their vision.
 All forms of wet macular degeneration treatment are most effective when applied early on in the disease process.
 The leakage is easiest to target when localized, as in the early stages of macular degeneration.
 Therefore early diagnosis is key to managing and preventing the progression of this disease.

-As a specialist who has experience treating age related macular degeneration AMD can discuss with you, the symptoms of serious eye issues and disorders can be hard to identify.
-Age related macular degeneration, or AMD, is a common disease in many aging or elderly adults, and typically occurs after age.
+As a specialist who has experience treating age related macular degeneration AMD can discuss your situation and your treatment with you.
 Identifying the early signs and symptoms of AMD is essential so that it can be managed before it progresses to a more severe stage.
 The more it progresses, the more difficult it will be to treat.
-It is a condition that is less well-known, but a retina specialist can explain to you more about it and what to expect if you are diagnosed.

 Common Myths About Senior Vision Care